Since 1993 I have been visiting ghost towns in the central and western U. S. during business or pleasure

 I would be interested in hearing from anyone who has any comments about my pictures and descriptions or who might have any photos of these towns they'd be willing to send me or lend me to scan so I can add them to the site.
 I can be emailed at firstname.lastname@example.org.

-The most recent additions to any page on this site occured on June 18, 2014 when photos and comments were added to the Rhyolite, Nevada page.
+The most recent additions to any page on this site occured on September 26, 2014 when a new photo was added to the Rochford, South Dakota page.

 You are visitor number